Government Hub Dispatch #2: Army Geo-Data Fabric and IC Cloud

 Visone also touched upon tactical edge nodes, emphasizing Command & Control (C2) as the way of the future.
 “Everything is about C2 next,” he said.

-In a reprise of a popular panel discussion from GEOINT 2023, a group of CIO leaders from U.S. intelligence agencies gathered to address how the community’s multi-cloud construct presents unique challenges and opportunities for CIOs and mission owners alike.
+In a reprise of a popular panel discussion from GEOINT 2023, a group of CIO leaders from U.S. intelligence agencies gathered to address how the community’s multi-cloud construct presents unique challenges and opportunities for CIOs and mission owners alike in the Government Hub.

 Moderator Nick Buck, CEO of The Buck Group and Co-Chair of USGIF’s NRO Industry Advisory Working Group asked panelists their view on the most exciting development in cloud computing in the past year.